-Update: as part of the 2018 Congressional budget deal signed into law, many of the previously expired Energy Tax Credits have been fully restored retroactively for 2017 (for verification, see section 40401 and 40402 are tax extenders included in the passed Bipartisan Budget Act of 2018) and geothermal, wind, and fuel cells were extended through 2021 to match solar.
-I’ll update this post as official releases and forms are made available.
+As part of the 2018 Congressional budget deal signed into law, many of the previously expired Energy Tax Credits had been fully restored retroactively for 2017 (for verification, see section 40401 and 40402 are tax extenders included in the passed Bipartisan Budget Act of 2018) – but not yet for 2018.
+Geothermal, wind, and fuel cells were extended through 2021 to match solar.

 There are significant “Renewable Energy Tax Credits” for 30% of the costs of major energy installations.
 These credits are unlimited, and include labor on installation for the following: